 No matter how secure your IT environment is, there are certain risks that you implicitly face:

 Within the last few years, how personal information is processed and stored has come under scrutiny, leading to General Data Protection Regulations (GDPR) being updated in Europe, as an example.
 Within this time, Gartner has also launched its Integrated risk management (IRM) magic quadrant as a benchmark to assess vendors on how their technology handles data in ways that safely simplify and automate operational IT risk management.
 When looking for a Risk Management solution, it’s worth checking what both Gartner and particularly sites, like TrustRadius, say about an organization and its software.

 The Microsoft 365 Compliance Center is a great resource to strengthen your Microsoft governance security and compliance posture.
 Depending on your Microsoft 365 licensing, you will have access to many features, from information governance to insider risk management.
 With these features, you can classify business-critical data, manage content lifecycle, and detect risky activity across your platform, allowing you to take action on insider risks and threats.

 Check out Rencore Governance

-Rencore Governance is the latest in Microsoft 365 governance automation – currently in preview – and is planned to launch shortly.
+Rencore Governance is the latest in Microsoft 365 governance automation.
 Rencore Governance allows you to run a more open Microsoft 365 environment and wider Microsoft 365 services without locking down users.
 It also enables IT to stay in control of their Microsoft 365 environments with a dynamic governance approach.